NuclearBurning.jl

 f = Figure();

-ax = Axis(f[1, 1]; xlabel=L"\log_{10}(\rho/\mathrm{[g\;cm^{-3}]})", ylabel=L"\log_{10}(P/\mathrm{[dyn]})")
+ax = Axis(f[1, 1]; xlabel=L"\log_{10}(\rho/\text{[g\;cm^{-3}]})", ylabel=L"\log_{10}(P/\text{[dyn]})")

 pname = Observable(profile_names[1])